AtharvAwasthi/Hybrid-Machine-Learning-Framework-to-Forecast-Long-Term-SPG-Potential/README.md

 • Convolutional Neural Network:

 The algorithm utilizes a seperately-trained L2-regularizated Convolutional Neural Network to predict solar power generation potential for a 10-acre solar farm based on the combined forecasted weather features.

+**Potential Impact**
+We selected a random sample of current US solar farms, and for each of these facilities, we randomly selected five regions in a 100-mile radius, and applied their 5-year trailing weather data to our algorithm, scaling the projected solar power generation relative to the size of .
+We then randomly selected five regions in a 100-mile radius, and applied our algorithm to these locations.
+For each US solar farm,